Leveraging Filter Correlations for Deep Model Compression

 \subsubsection{Analysis of correlation among filters in the final compressed model}

-In the case of VGG-16 on the CIFAR-10, initially the maximum filter correlation is 0.7 but, in the final compressed model, maximum filter correlation is nearly 0.1, which shows that we have successfully removed the redundant filters.
+In the case of VGG-16 on the CIFAR-10, initially, the maximum filter correlation is 0.7, but in the final compressed model, the maximum filter correlation is nearly 0.1, which shows that we have successfully removed the redundant filters.
 At the same time, the fact that the classification accuracy does not drop much (Table~\ref{tab:vgg-16}), indicates that the useful discriminative filters are preserved.
-We are finding here a subset of filters that are minimally correlated but preserves maximal information for our finally compressed model.
+Here, we find a subset of filters that are minimally correlated but preserves maximal information for our finally compressed model.
 These uncorrelated filters help to reduce the overfitting \cite{3cogswell2015reducing,4rodriguez2016regularizing} and give a compact model with the least possible redundancy.